 I performed contemporary jazz with the Bruce Middle Group and played on the 1990 release Far and Beyond.
 In the early 90’s, I performed and co-wrote with Grammy award winning pop singer Margot Chapman (Starland Vocal Band).
 In the early 90’s I also performed original compositions and improvisations at weekly shows by the comedy troupe Gross National Product.

 I have judged music competitions, including including the Mid-Atlantic Song Contest and the Marvin Hamlisch Film Scoring Contest.
-I won top composer prize in the Washington DC 48 Hour Film Project in 2009 and again in 2014 with Rich O’Meara and Silent Orchestra.
+I won top composer prize in several short film competitions.